-The student is required to present a written Research Proposal to the Course Coordinator by Friday November 17.
+The student is required to present a written Research Proposal to the Course Coordinator by Friday, November 16, 2018 (Whole Day Event).
 This should follow a format covering the seven items indicated under Protocol Format.
-Each student is also expected to make a 10-minute oral presentation followed by 3-5 minutes of questions (total time 15 minutes) on the proposed research on November 17.
+Each student is also expected to make a 10-minute oral presentation followed by 3-5 minutes of questions (total time 15 minutes) on the proposed research on Friday, November 16, 2018 at 11:00 am.
 All NFS 394Y/494Y students and their supervisors are expected to attend these presentations.
 Students also must attend the Safety Seminar to be held in October.